vxq9e7bx/LauraBox/LowPowerUC/POWER_MEASUREMENT.md

 # Estimation of power consumption of low-power part

 Measurement is done for the two states ON and SLEEP separately.
-To measure `on`, `nfc.requestTag` is executed in an endless loop.
+To measure ON, `nfc.requestTag` is executed in an endless loop.
 To measure `off`, the watchdog is disabled and hence the MPU never wakes up.

 The measurement is performed with a 10 Ohms shunt.
 The supply voltage is set to 3.6 V. The supply voltage is measured excluding the shunt, so the measurement is free of any insertion loss.